gregjd/gregjd.github.io/_posts/2017-08-03-types-of-federal-lands.md

 The NPS manages the *National Park System*.
 Despite the name, this system is more than just the 59 "National Parks" — it has over 400 units with [over 30 different designations](https://www.everycrsreport.com/reports/R41816.html).

 *National Parks* and *National Monuments* are, for all intents and purposes, the same.
 They are the most restrictive; they usually ban resource extraction, off-road vehicle use, and sport hunting.
-Monuments tend to be smaller, but there's a lot of variance.
+Monuments tend to be smaller than Parks, but there's a lot of variance.
 See my [previous post](http://www.gregjd.com/blog/2017/07/10/national-monuments-explained/) for more detail on National Monuments.

 Most *National Recreation Areas* either surround reservoirs (and focus on water-based recreation) or are located in urban areas.
 NRAs, *National Preserves*, *National Seashores*, *National Lakeshores*, and certain other units are similar to National Parks and National Monuments, but in some cases they have looser regulations.
 The NPS also manages many historical and cultural sites, but those are usually much smaller areas.